 Districts and schools have the flexibility to determine how best to manage this learning.
 Some districts may wish to manage this in CIITS; it is a district's choice.

 Certification for Peer Observers last three (3) years.
 It is best practice to engage in yearly learning that enhances Peer Observers' skills.
-Peer Observers have access to many resources so it is important to access vetted, quality resources: KDE's website, district developed supplemental learning, and Edivation's Kentucky Peer Observer's Group.
+Peer Observers have access to many resources so it is important to access vetted, quality resources: KDE's website, district developed supplemental learning.